Southampton-RSG-Training/industry-skills-agile-training/episodes/23-agile-development-process.md

 The Product Backlog is your ever-evolving list of features and ideas:

--   Design core mechanics (combat, trade, movement)
 -   Create player roles and abilities
+-   Draft simple turn mechanics for the game
+-   Design custom mechanics for each role's combat, trade, and movement
--   Write the rules
+-   Write the a comprehensive rulebook
+-   Decide win/lose conditions
+-   Sketch a rough paper game board
+-   Design custom artwork for the board
--   Sketch the game board
+-   Print the game board onto high quality material
+-   Create quick example cards
 -   Design and print cards
 -   Build a scoring system
--   Test it out with real people
+-   Run a short 20-minute test with two players
+-   Run a full test with four players
+-   Gather feedback from players
 -   Create custom miniatures for each character
--   Add artwork and polish

 Some items are critical (like the rules), others are stretch goals (like custom miniatures).
 The backlog helps your team stay focused on building toward the big idea.